Rapid stellar and binary population synthesis with COMPAS: methods paper II: Stellar evolution

 \subsection{Convective envelopes}

 We included new fits to the masses and binding energies of the convective outer portions of stellar envelopes which are critical for the treatment of tides (see section \ref{sec:tides}) and the 2-stage common envelope formalism (see section \ref{sec:CE}).
 The stellar evolution models of \citet{Hurley:2000} used in \COMPAS only contain fits for the total envelope mass, so we previously assumed that the entire envelope abruptly becomes convective at some point in the star's evolution, such as the transition from the Hertzsprung gap to the giant branch or the time when the envelope reaches a given temperature.
-We now use convective-envelope mass and binding energy fits by \citet{Picker:2024} as a function of stellar mass, metallicity, and effective temperature, as slightly modified by \citet{Mandel:2024CE}.
+We now use convective-envelope mass and binding energy fits provided in section 3.3 of \citet{Picker:2024} as a function of stellar mass, metallicity, and effective temperature.
+The fit for the onset temperature of the convective envelope follows Eq.~(6) of \citet{Mandel:2024CE} rather than Eq.~(6) of \citet{Picker:2024} to avoid issues caused by differences between temperatures in MESA models (used in \citealt{Picker:2024} fits) and the \citet{Hurley:2000} tracks used in \COMPAS.

 For the tides treatment in particular, we also need to estimate the radial extent of the outer convective zone.
 Since rapid models for evaluating this are not available, we assume, inspired by \citet{Hurley:2000,Hurley:2002}, that the radial extent of the convective envelope for Hertzsprung gap and giant stars is given by